BrainwaveBrigades/Back2Roots/README.md

-# 📌 Project Name
+# 📌 Back2Roots

 ### 🌟 Overview
-Welcome to **Project Name**, an innovative initiative by our team to solve [briefly describe the problem your project addresses].
-This project aims to [describe the core goal of the project], leveraging modern technologies and creative solutions.
+Welcome to **Back2Roots**, an innovative initiative by our team.
+🔥 What We’re Building
+A dynamic alumni network website to connect alumni with students and the institution Features like event & webinar listings, Hall of Fame, discussion forums, and mentorship programs A modern, responsive interface with engaging visuals and seamless navigation, leveraging modern technologies and creative solutions.

 ### 🛠 Tech Stack
 Our project is built using: